 By the end of 12 months, you can expect your male or female blue Boston Terrier to stop growing only for the smallest sizes.
 In contrast, the bigger ones may stop growing after 14 months.

-When you’ve raised a puppy and seen it grow into an adult dog, it’s hard to say goodbye when it’s their time to go, but that is the circle of life, and it is how it is.
+When you’ve raised a puppy and seen it grow into an adult dog, it’s hard to say goodbye when it’s time to go, but that is the circle of life, and it is how it is.

 Their life expectancy is around 13 to 15 years, but the average age of death is recorded to be 10.4 years only.
 The most common causes of their death are old age, cardiac arrest, and cancer.